RahinAshraf/Unsupervised-Heterogenous-Pruning/README.md

 Project title: Unsupervised learning for multiplex networks

-IMPORTANT NOTICE: I verify that I am the sole author of the programs contained in this repository, except where explicitly stated to the contrary - Rahin Ashraf.
+IMPORTANT NOTICE: I verify that I am the sole author of the programs contained in this repository, except where explicitly stated otherwise.
+Code that has been inspired by other authors or web resources has been explicitly stated and credited in comments within the code. - Rahin Ashraf.
 Date: 14/07/2024.

 To run the code in this repository, the following command can be executed to install all necessary packages: